BridgesLab/FellowshipWorkshopDocuments/Candidate.md

 ### Projecting Yourself into the Future

 At the end of this funding period, you should be able to define yourself as a PhD scientist with a unique set of skills and capabilities ready for the next stage of your career.
 Talk to your sponsor and mentors about their perceptions of what makes an outstanding scientist in your field, and try to integrate that with your goals.
 Ask about about what foundational skills are critical for a scientist in their view, and how they obtained them.
 This should be more expansive than your current expertise in clear and specific ways.
 If you clearly describe (or diagram) both where you are now (the completed part of the puzzle) and where you will be at the end of your PhD, there should be obvious and clear gaps that are missing between now and the future.
 These will be filled by your training goals in your [Training Plan](Training_Plan.md) and are the missing pieces.
 It should be obvious to the reader from the definition of yourself currently and yourself in the future what these gaps will be.
 I recommend a diagram or schematic specifying specific current skills/abilities and those that require further training.

+## Articulating Training Goals

+You need to connect your prior experience, articulated here with your overall career goals.
+You will frame obtaining these skills into specific goals for training.
+Try to use the SMART framework for goals.
+This [link](https://www.ucop.edu/local-human-resources/_files/performance-appraisal/How+to+write+SMART+Goals+v2.pdf) may be useful if you are new to this framework:

+* **Specific.**  What will you accomplish, what will you do?
+* **Measurable.**  How will you know you have achieved this goal?
+* **Achieveable.** Is it reasonable that you can achieve this goal?
+What are the necessary resources to achieve this (mentors, data, training)?
+* **Relevant.** Are these goals relevant to your overall ambitions?
+* **Time-Bound.**  Must be met within the time of your fellowship (so consider how many years of fellowship training you are requesting)

+These skills and goals should be primarily but not exclusively research focused.
+You should generally include at least one professional development goal, for example writing, presenting, networking, mentoring, or laboratory management.
+As with all your goals, frame this in the context of your current abilities.

 ## Your Biosketch